.

 jealous.adjective

-if you are jealous about something, you are vigilant in guarding it (he was jealous over his restored car that he spent years fixing up); vigilant in guarding a possession (new colonies were jealous of their new independence); very concerned about protecting or keeping something (she was jealous of her own good reputation; he has always been very jealous of his privacy as he does much research); possessive in a precautionary way; concerned for; protective about; watchful over; conscious of; proud of; mindful about; zealous in maintaining or guarding to keep safe; in the Old Testament Mosaic Law, long since done away, one of these onerous ancient laws was the law of jealousy:.Numbers 5:11-31; jealous is also a feeling, pining or showing unhappiness due to a feeling of loss or potential loss or anger, because you think that someone you love, such as your partner, likes or is liked by someone else and you might lose that individual's affection you cherish or want to cherish (she became very jealous whenever he talked to other women; God was jealous over those who were on His side); fearful or wary of being supplanted.(*); apprehensive of losing affection, attention or position; envious.(jealous of the success of others); inclined to suspect rivalry; suspicious of a supposed competitor; having to do with or arising from feelings of envy, apprehension or bitterness (jealous thoughts); intolerant of rivalry or unfaithfulness; feeling or showing an unhappy or angry desire to have what someone else has (success has made some of his old friends jealous); provoked to rivalry; disposed to suspect rivalry or unfaithfulness; hostile toward a rival or one believed to enjoy an advantage (an example)
+if you are jealous about something, you are vigilant in guarding it (he was jealous over his restored car that he spent years fixing up); vigilant in guarding a possession (new colonies were jealous of their new independence); very concerned about protecting or keeping something (she was jealous of her own good reputation; he has always been very jealous of his privacy as he does much research); possessive in a precautionary way; concerned for; protective about; watchful over; conscious of; proud of; mindful about; zealous in maintaining or guarding to keep safe those things precious; in the Old Testament Mosaic Law, long since done away, one of these onerous ancient laws was the law of jealousy, but it showed how serious this matter was:.Numbers 5:11-31; jealous is also a feeling, pining or showing unhappiness due to a feeling of loss or potential loss or anger, because you think that someone you love, such as your partner, likes or is liked by someone else and you might lose that individual's affection you cherish or want to cherish (she became very jealous whenever he talked to other women; God was jealous over those who were on His side); fearful or wary of being supplanted.(*); apprehensive of losing affection, attention or position; envious.(jealous of the success of others); inclined to suspect rivalry; suspicious of a supposed competitor; having to do with or arising from feelings of envy, apprehension or bitterness (jealous thoughts); intolerant of rivalry or unfaithfulness; feeling or showing an unhappy or angry desire to have what someone else has (success has made some of his old friends jealous); provoked to rivalry; disposed to suspect rivalry or unfaithfulness; hostile toward a rival or one believed to enjoy an advantage (an example)

 jealously.adverb